KyberNetwork/KIPs/KIPs/kip-1.md

 reserves*.
 All reserves price their listed tokens in a particular **currency**.
 If a market is with currency A, we call it **Kyber A Market**, the currrent Kyber Network is called **Kyber ETH Market**.
 The currency can be called `quote_token` interchangeably.

 ## Epoch
 An epoch is a continuous range of Ethereum blocks.
 Each epoch is assigned to a number starting from 0. *Epoch 0 is called E0, Epoch 1 is called E1 and so on*.
 Every epoch lasts exactly 14 days (1209600 seconds) based on block's timestamp except E0 which started at this [transaction](https://etherscan.io/tx/0x9e2390fc23c8b7a6c603b9f4919c3e1c7b7187ff3dbb1062040434577a5fd028).
-E1 starts at 07:07:07 14th June, 2020 UTC+0.
+E1 starts at 07:07:07 14th July, 2020 UTC+0.

 Each epoch has maximum 1 Fee Campaign and 1 BRR Campaign, it can have many General Campaigns and less than 10 campaigns in total for 1 epoch.